nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Extending the Background Module

- * Enhance the worker script so that it supports messages for installing functions globally in the worker.
- * Extend the `Background.registerFunction` routine to take an optional third argument, an object mapping names to functions that should be installed in the worker environment.
-Store this object when you store the function itself.
- * Extend the previous feature so that if one of the keys of that object is `importScripts`, then its value is used as an array, and the worker's `importScripts` function is applied to that array.
- * Ensure that the Background module passes to the `BackgroundFunction` constructor the object of functions to be installed in that function's scope.
- * When workers are not available, so that BackgroundFunctions run in the main thread, simply wrap the call to them inside a `with` clause that uses the object of functions as its scope.
- * When workers are available, after sending the `setFunction` message to a newly constructed worker, send the message for installing all the other functions to be installed globally in the worker.
- * Write unit tests to ensure that this works, and even allows you to import large modules, if you install all their functions, and they don't depend upon state variables in their environment (or can set them up themselves).
- * Add support for function names containing dots, by walking down the line of identifiers in the chain and doing `prev[ident] ?= { }` for each, with `prev = window` to start, and eventually `prev[last] = func`.
-This allows you to install methods in, say, the `Array` prototype.

 ## OpenMath

 Create an OpenMath module that uses the following conventions for an